YannisPantazis/neuroDiME/README.md

 3. **Subpopulation detection**: Both synthetic (GMM) and real datasets
 4. **Equivariant dataset**: To test on structured data
 5. **Image-based tasks**: Divergence estimation with possible CNN-based models
-6. **Generation/GANS**: Generating MNIST and CIFAR-10 images
+6. **Generation/GAN**: Generating MNIST and CIFAR-10 images

-Key parameters to test include sample size, batch size, Lipschitz constant, alpha, and Gamma function space, among others.
 All the examples were tested on one GPU, a 4070 Super with 16GB.
+You can find our pretrained models for the Generation/GANs examples in every demos folder.

 ## Python Files
 - `Divergences_tf.py`, `Divergences_torch`, `Divergences_jax`: Contain implementations of all the basic divergence families (the test function/discriminator is an input argument).
 Can be found in the folder `models`.
 - One file for each demonstration example (e.g., `1D Gaussian`, `Mixture of Gaussians`, `Subpopulation detection`, etc.).
 Can be foudn in the folders tf_demos, torch_demos and jax_demos.